 The Traffic Operations Division of TxDOT canvassed the districts to determine to what extent staff use this document in their daily work, the result being that few staff members regularly use this document.
 The Traffic Operations Division decided that a complete revision of the document would not be cost-effective given its limited use.
 Thus, the project director agreed to terminate this task.
-Researchers have ceased work on this task, and the research team will request a modification eliminating this task and the related deliverable during the next fiscal year.
+Researchers have ceased work on this task after TxDOT approved a modification requesting to eliminate this task and the related deliverable.